cscorley/dissertation/chapters/3_method/0_method.md

 \input{tables/subjects}

-\todo{subjects table needs classes/methods breakdown? does not seem relevant since we don't actually use it}

-We chose these systems for our preliminary work because developers use descriptive commit messages that allow for easy traceability linking to issue reports.
-Further, all projects use JIRA as an issue tracker, which has been found to encourage more accurate linking [@Bissyande-etal_2013].
+We chose these systems for our work because developers use descriptive commit messages that allow for easy traceability linking to issue reports.
+Further, all projects use JIRA as an issue tracker, which has been found to encourage more accurate traceability link recovery [@Bissyande-etal_2013].
+Finally, each system varies in domain and in size, in terms of developers, changesets, and number of source code files.

 To build our dataset we mine the Git repository for information about each
 commit: the committer, message, and files changed.
 We use the files changed